 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make safety choices, through of provision of a safe environment and an empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our E-Safety and circle time.
 Pupils are given the freedom to make choices and encouraged to become independent leaners.

 At the heart of our Gospel teachings from Jesus Christ is:

 ‘To love one another as I have loved you’.

 This is at the core of our school and we expect all to adhere to this teaching regardless of their background, faith, or race.
 Everyone is treated with respect in our school.
 Part of our school ethos and behaviour policy has revolved around Core Values such as ‘Respect’, and pupils have been part of discussions and assemblies related to what this means and how it is shown.
 Another value we promote is ensuring that we focus on ‘Manners and Politeness’ towards everyone in our school.

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
-One of our termly values is to celebrate ‘Uniqueness and Tolerance’.
-Through this each year group works on different cultures / faiths and has visitors or trips related to this.
-For example children in Year 5 and Year 6 visited the Islamic Exhibition Centre in Birmingham.
-We also through our Remembrance week recognised all those who fought and died in World Wars to maintain and uphold our values.
+One of our main focuses is to celebrate ‘Differences and Uniqueness'.
+Through this each year group studies different cultures / faiths and has trips or speakers invited into school to deepen then understanding.
+For example, children in Year 5 and Year 6 visit the Islamic Exhibition Centre in Birmingham.
+Through our Remembrance week, we also recognise all those who fought and died in World Wars to maintain and uphold our values.